 Optum Bank started operating on July 21, 2003, in Salt Lake City, Utah, as a Utah state-chartered industrial loan corporation.
 Optum Bank is part of the financial services unit of Optum, a health and wellness company serving more than 115 million people.
 Optum is part of the United Health Group (NYSE:UNH) family of companies.
-Optum Bank services more than 3 million HSAs and holds more than $9 billion in assets, making it one of the largest administrators in the industry.
+Optum Bank services close to 4 million HSAs and holds more than $9 billion in assets, making it one of the largest administrators in the industry.

 for Optum Bank as an investment vehicle